-Asian shares decline ahead of Fed decision on interest rates
+Global shares decline ahead of Fed decision on rates

 “Asian equities traded in a defensive mode on Wednesday.
 There were some geopolitical tensions concerning Russia and Ukraine, where the separatists are to hold a referendum in some regions, and traders were expecting an update from Putin,” Anderson Alves at ActivTrades said in a commentary.

-The selling came as traders waited to see how high the Fed will raise interest rates at its meeting that ends Wednesday.
+Traders are focused on how high the Fed will raise interest rates at its meeting that ends Wednesday, not on whether it will happen.

 Bond yields mostly edged higher.
 The yield on the 10-year Treasury, which influences mortgage rates, rose to 3.56% from 3.52% from late Monday and is trading at its highest levels since 2011.